top of page

 There is another aspect to this story, which needs to be understood.
 Traders worked out many years ago, may be thousands of years, that they could make money by simply trading in the commodities, without having any need of those commodities themselves.
 These traders were not farmers who grew the crop and genuinely needed to sell it, and they were not buyers who needed the wheat for the people they supplied it to, who were going to eat it.
 They were simply traders, who's goal was to buy a large amount of wheat from anyone, and then sell it at a slightly higher price to anyone else who would buy it, without actually having any orders from customers which they needed to fulfil.
 Because of the large quantity they buy, the small increase in the selling price amounts to a tidy profit for the trader.
 History is full of people who have become very rich indeed from doing exactly this, Warren Buffett being a famous current example who not long ago was the richest man in the world.
 We can call these types of traders speculative traders, because they have no need for the asset they are trading, their only interest in the asset is speculating on how its price will change, and how therefore they can make money out of this price change.

 This complicates, what is already a vastly complex set of world financial markets, even more.
 Speculative traders operate in all financial markets as a norm, in the past this was more within trading floors in major banks, and brokerages, but more recently any individual can speculatively trade in anything, on numerous online platforms.
 Another twist in the explosion of derivatives is that they create the opportunity for speculative traders to make money not only by prices going up, but also when prices go down, through the buying of the correct derivatives which make money in a falling market.
 Although speculative trading is carried out largely by responsible well meaning people, and is entirely legal, it increases hugely all the basic problems with our financial markets.
-Although I cannot find statistics on it, I imagine the vast majority of all trading done on all markets is speculative trading, rather than trading by people who genuinely need to sell the commodity they produce, or buy a commodity to use it (I will call these people primary traders).
+Although I cannot find statistics on it, I imagine the majority of all trading done on all markets is speculative trading, rather than trading by people who genuinely need to sell the commodity they produce, or buy a commodity to use it (I will call these people primary traders, as opposed to speculative traders).

 It is our view that governments, economists, people working in the financial markets, and people in general, are not aware enough of four very fundamental problems in our world financial markets.
 We do not wish to offend all the honest working traders in the financial markets, what we wish to do is improve the financial markets and the economy for all those that use it, and to this end we highlight the following problem areas: